 A photographer who turned her own body into a haunting, vanishing subject, creating a deeply personal mythology that outlived her brief life.

-Francesca Woodman's photography exists in a realm of its own, a whisper from a shadowy interior world.
-Producing the bulk of her work as a teenager and young art student, primarily in Providence and later New York, she used vintage square-format cameras to create images that feel both timeless and urgently contemporary.
-Her photographs, almost exclusively in black and white, most often feature herself or female friends as subjects, blurred, obscured, or merging with dilapidated interiors.
+Francesca Woodman produced the bulk of her black-and-white photographs as a teenager and young art student in Providence and later New York.
+Using vintage square-format cameras, she captured herself or female friends blurred, obscured, or merging with dilapidated interiors.
 Peeling wallpaper, dusty floors, and old mirrors become stages for explorations of identity, presence, and absence.
-Her body is both the artist and the material, often captured in motion or partial concealment, suggesting themes of fragility and transformation.
+Her body serves as both artist and material, often shown in motion or partial concealment, suggesting fragility and transformation.
 The sheer volume and mature vision of her work, created before she turned 23, is staggering.
-Her suicide at age 22 cut short a trajectory that promised profound influence, but the body of work she left behind has cemented her as a uniquely visionary voice in photographic art.
+Her suicide at age 22 cut short a trajectory that promised profound influence, but the body of work she left behind secures her place as a uniquely visionary voice in photographic art.

 1946–1964